ICECF: Net Zero Energy Building Grant Program

 - Up to 30% of total grant amount once construction has started

-- Up to 30% once the building is occupied
+- Up to 30% once the building is occupied and building performance monitoring has started

 - Up to 40% after certification and 12 consecutive months of site net zero energy performance